Marco-Cheng/marco-cheng.github.io/content/project/game-theoretical-analysis-of-selfish-mining-in-blockchain/index.md

 ---
 In this project, we analyze the scenario where multiple self-interest-driven and myopic miners conduct selfish mining in Bitcoin system, through both simulation and theory.

 There're some interesting results, and you can refer to [the slides](https://zerui-cheng.com/uploads/multi-selfish-mining.pdf) for more details.
+Also, the results are presented at IC3 Blockchain Summer Camp in 2022.